rocktronica/OneFileCMS/readme.markdown

 ## Change Log

-### 1.2.4
+### 1.2.4 - 1.2.8

-- Mostly a bunch of code modifications/improvements.
+- Mostly just a bunch of code modifications/improvements.

 ### 1.2.3